narengan/cis/getting-started.md

 # Getting Started with IBM Cloud Internet Services (CIS)

-IBM CIS offers three main capabilities to enhance your workflow: [security](managing-for-security.html), [reliability](managing-for-reliability.html), and [performance](managing-for-performance.html).
+IBM Cloud Internet Services (CIS) offers three main capabilities to enhance your workflow: [security](managing-for-security.html), [reliability](managing-for-reliability.html), and [performance](managing-for-performance.html).

+For each capability, IBM CIS helps you tune its features to suit your specific needs, including:

+ * Authoritative DNS servers
+ * Global and Local Load Balancing
+ * Web Application Firewall (WAF)
+ * Caching and page rules
+ * DDoS Protection

+## Process overview:

 You can start using IBM Cloud Internet Services (CIS) for your internet traffic with just a few steps.

- * Open the CIS application from your IBM Cloud dashboard
+ * Open the CIS application from your IBM Cloud dashboard.
  * Add the domain you want to manage.
- * IBM Cloud CIS scans the existing DNS records.
+IBM CIS scans the existing DNS records.
+ * Optionally review and verify your domain records.
  * Review the records and then configure your DNS provider with the provided Name Servers.
+ * Continue getting started with a tutorial or by setting up other features.

 **Step 1: Open the CIS application